Extending Your I-20

 Step 2: Other Documents

-- Fill out an I-20 Request Form, print it and bring it to the ISC
+- Fill out an I-20 Request Form, and email it to your primary immigration advisor or to email@example.com

-- Verify that your information on the I-20 Request Form matches what you have on SU Online
+- Verify that your information on the I-20 Request Form matches what you have on MySeattleU

 - Letter from your academic program stating why you are not completing your degree on time